ahmadawais/wp-mashsocial-wigdet/readme.txt

 == Description ==
  WP MashSocial Wigdet : A beautiful widget inspired by Mashable to be used in sidebar, it allows you to add your **Pinterest**, G+ , Twitter , Facebook and Feeds Subscription in it .

- = 1.5.0 =
+Ver = 1.6.0 =

-* **[Pinterest](http://pinterest.com/mrahmadawais/)** Profile Link and Icon Added
+*Leave IDs Blank to Remove them.
-* Google Add to circle Options Added.
+*Author rel issue removed.
-* Google Author's SEO added.
+*Author Credits Check box is added.
-* Google Publisher's SEO added.
+*Google Add to circle Options Added.
-* UI Modified a lot.
+*UI Modified a lot.
-* LinkedIn ID Removed.(On Requests)
+* **[Pinterest](http://pinterest.com/mrahmadawais/)** Profile Link and Icon Added *Google Add to circle Options Added.

 1.Upload the  plugin to your blog and just activate it.
 2.Goto your Appearance>Widgets and then modify its data as required.